Freskoko/CycleTrafficWeather/INF161report.md

 There seems to be little difference in correlation when globalstråling lies between 0-400, but in values over this, and especially over 600, traffic decreases.

-With a pearson corr value of *0.2985*, this is decently strong, but can still be a good indicator of correlation.
+With a pearson correlation of *0.2985*, this is decently strong, but can still be a good indicator of correlation.

 The spearmann correlation value of *0.4716* is a good sign.
 Due to the nature of the data "jumping"  up and down, (meaning that that for one given globalstråling `n`, it can have values a 300, while `n+1` has 150, and `n+2` has 300 again).
 The spearmann value may not be as useful here, as it is most useful when observing monotonic data.